Staffordshire Figures, 1780-1840: Supplementary Archive

 antique Staffordshire, antique Staffordshire figure, pearlware figure, antique pottery, Neale & Co, Actaeon, Calliope, Myrna Schkolne

-195.26.
+195.27.
 Actaeon the hunter.
 Impressed "Neale & Co."
-A unique figure that is the companion to the small Neale Pomona shown in Volume 4.
+A very rare figure that is the companion to the small Neale Pomona shown in Volume 4.
 Photographed from Edwards, "Neale Pottery and Porcelain."
+The only other Neale example known to me, unpainted pearlware, sold at Martel Maides March 24, 2011, lot 32.
+It too was marked.
 Also see Vol. 4, fig 171.30 for a cruder depiction of Actaeon.

 antique Staffordshire, antique Staffordshire figure, pearlware figure, antique pottery, Cybele, Ceres, John Carledge, Myrna Schkolne